 - 1. Verify that all mirror relationships are removed.
-For more information, see "Removing mirror relationships" on page 143. - 3.
+For more information, see "Removing mirror relationships" on page 143. - 2.
+Click Storage subsystem -> Remote Mirror -> Deactivate. - 3.
 Carefully review the information that is presented in the Confirmation window. - 4.
 If the information in the Confirmation window is correct, click Yes.